Espaço Cultural José Lins do Rego: Anthenor Navarro Music School

 The Anthenor Navarro State School of Music (EEMAN) is a reference and tradition in the field of music education in the state of Paraíba.
 Founded by the Paraíba maestro Gazzi de Sá in mid 1931, which was a reference educator in music education in the country, the school was for a long time the only top-level music school in PB.
 It worked in several spaces and buildings until arriving at the Espaço Cultural José Lins do Rego, in which, over the years, it has played a notorious role in teaching and learning music.

 It was in 1952 that the institution was integrated into the State Government, taking in his name a fair tribute to the politician, music lover and great supporter of the school at the time of Gazzi de Sá.
 In the Cultural Space, since 1983, integrating the first regional teaching management of the State Secretariat of Education, Science and Technology Da Paraíba.

 It remains one of the greatest references in music education in Brazil.
 With more than 1,700 students enrolled, from 6 months of age, it follows taking its flag of resistance firmly, always looking for new horizons to contribute to strengthening the culture of our state.

 Arena Theater

-Although known only as Arena Theater, the space located on the west side of the José Lins do Rego Cultural Space (behind the Planetarium) is called Leonardo Nóbrega, in honor of the Paraiba theaterman who died in 1997.
+Although known only as Arena Theater, the space located on the west side of the José Lins do Rego Cultural Space (behind the Planetarium) is called Leonardo Nóbrega, in honor of the Paraíba theaterman who died in 1997.